 Please see our Upcoming Events page for the most up-to-date list of training’s.

 If there is not a upcoming training in your area, please email email@example.com, indicating your interest in having a training near you (training locations are set based on the areas with highest demand).

 How do I register for PS101?

 Peer Support 101 is a 40 hour peer support training intended for current peer supporters or those intending to apply for peer support positions.
-Before you register, please be aware that the training is 4 eight hour days in classroom with 8 homework assignments and you must have an overall score of 80% to pass the training.
+Before you register, please be aware that the training consists of 5 eight hour days in classroom with 10 homework assignments and you must have an overall score of 80% to pass the training.